CotD(s): Technically no one, though one could say that Gastly and the Ghost are Characters of the Day.

 – Kinda SDC stuff, but the ball that Meowth plays with originally has the text “matatabi” in hiragana written on it.
 In the dub it’s removed.
 I only mention this because it’s kinda sloppy digital paint considering that it’s moving.
 The lineart and some of the coloring on Meowth’s paw keeps getting covered by white when it moves.

 – So they go to the trouble of removing the hiragana from a rolling ball but not the kanji from a static fire extinguisher?
 Okie dokie.
-Paint budget kinda low back then, 4Kids?

 – I like how Venusaur and Blastoise kinda do a little fusion dance when they combine.

 – That sure is a close up shot of a big shiny cross that is.
 A lot bigger than Zakuro’s cross necklace from Tokyo Mew Mew, it is, it is.
 Uh huh.
-Then again, I guess holding up a big gold rectangle would just be retarded.
+Then again, I guess holding up a big gold rectangle would just be dumb.

 Misty – “How about this?”

 Gastly – “Why are you holding it in my face?”

 – Also, a cross.
 Is that more proof that Christianity/Catholicism/Judaism is a thing in the Pokemon world?